webplatform/docs-wpd/Projects/javascript/index.md

 ; Location: All JavaScript reference material will exist relative to the [[javascript]] parent page.

 ==Page structure==
 An initial bulk page import is planned based on pages [http://lists.w3.org/Archives/Public/public-webplatform/2013Apr/0238.html donated by Microsoft], and reformatted.
 The import work is an [http://project.webplatform.org/msdnjs ongoing subproject].
-The initial page structure will be a set of top-level pages shown below, each one having second-level subpages that capture the logical structure and for efficient bread crumbs page navigation:
+The initial page structure will be a set of top-level pages shown below, each one having second-level subpages that capture the logical structure and for efficient bread crumbs page navigation.

+===Top-level pages===

 {| class="wikitable"
 !
 Top-level page !!
 Subpages